nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">:information_source: **Note:**<br>

-  * Adding students with the same student id is not allowed.
+  * Adding students with the same student id is not possible.
   * The same student can exist in multiple groups.
 For example, a student can be in both tutorial group "T1" and a project group "Team15" at the same time.
 </div>
 <br>